jyoonsong48/Academic-Archive/Labs/README.md

 🧬 Welcome!
-This space contains digitized versions of my undergraduate experiments.
+This space contains digitised versions of my undergraduate experiments.